EarlyByrdTeam/megatron-site/index.md

 <div style="text-align: justify;">

 Since the purpose of this study is to develop a meta-model that can specifically adapt to our novel EIT dataset in a few-shot learning scenario, it is essential to identify which datasets share the greatest similarity with the EIT data and would therefore be most likely to produce positive transfer effects during meta-model training.
 To evaluate dataset similarity, we employed multiple complementary approaches.
 First, histogram plots were generated from 50 randomly sampled grayscale images per dataset, capturing the distribution of pixel intensities from 1–254, excluding pure black and white values at 0 and 255.
-We then computed Wasserstein distances between the target EIT-Novel-Data histogram and all other dataset histograms to quantify distributional differences.
-We also generated t-SNE embeddings to visualize high-dimensional relationships between datasets.
+We then computed Wasserstein distances (Villani, 2009) between the target EIT-Novel-Data histogram and all other dataset histograms to quantify distributional differences.
+We also generated t-SNE embeddings (van der Maaten et al., 2008) to visualize high-dimensional relationships between datasets.

 </div>